tannewt/wa-law.org/bill/2021-22/hb/1044/1/README.md

     b.
 Should any of these requirements in this subsection not be met, the contract with the private correctional entity shall be terminated.

 3. If directed by the governor, the secretary shall, in carrying out this section and RCW 43.06.350, adopt rules under chapter 34.05 RCW to effect the transfer of prisoners requesting transfer to foreign countries.

+## Section 8
+> This section adds a new section to an existing chapter [72.09](/rcw/72_state_institutions/72.09_department_of_corrections.md).
+Here is the [modified chapter](rcw/72_state_institutions/72.09_department_of_corrections.md) for context.

+1. The department, the state board for community and technical colleges, the student achievement council, and the Washington statewide reentry council, in collaboration with an organization representing the presidents of the public four-year institutions of higher education, shall submit a combined report, pursuant to RCW 43.01.036, by December 1, 2021, and annually thereafter, to the appropriate committees of the legislature having oversight over higher education issues and correctional matters.

+2. At a minimum, the combined report must include:

+    a.
+The number of incarcerated individuals served in the department's postsecondary education system, the number of individuals not served, the number of individuals leaving the department's custody without a high school equivalency who were in the department's custody longer than one year, and the number of individuals released without any postsecondary education, each disaggregated by demographics;

+    b.
+A review of the department's identification and assessment of incarcerated individuals with learning disabilities, traumatic brain injuries, and other cognitive impairments or disabilities that may limit their ability to participate in educational programming, including general educational development testing and postsecondary education.
+The report shall identify barriers to the identification and assessment of these individuals and include recommendations that will further facilitate access to educational programming for these inmates;

+    c.
+An identification of issues related to ensuring that credits earned in credit-bearing courses are transferable.
+The report must also include the number of transferable credits awarded and the number of credits awarded that are not transferable;

+    d.
+A review of policies on transfer, in order to create recommendations to institutions and the legislature that to ensure postsecondary education credits earned while incarcerated transfer seamlessly upon postrelease enrollment in a postsecondary education institution.
+The review must identify barriers or challenges on transferring credits experienced by individuals and the number of credits earned while incarcerated that transferred to the receiving colleges postrelease;

+    e.
+The number of individuals participating in correspondence courses and completion rates of correspondence courses, disaggregated by demographics;

+    f.
+An examination of the collaboration between correctional facilities, the educational programs, and the institutions, with the goal of ensuring that roles and responsibilities are clearly defined, including the roles and responsibilities of each entity in relation to ensuring inmate access to, and accommodations in, educational programming; and

+    g.
+A review of the partnerships with nonprofit organizations at state correctional facilities that provide accredited certificate and degree granting programs and those that provide reentry services in support of educational programs and goals.

 ## Section 9